DesktopGooseUnofficial/statement/archives/gamesnort.md

 # GameSnort

-We are not affilated with GameSnort.
+We are, in fact, not affilated with GameSnort.
+(That's a big surprise!)

 Thanks for reading,